s-light/reacTIVision/README.md

 The source distribution includes projects for all three supported platforms and their respective build systems: Linux, Windows, MacOS X.

 ##### Windows:
 A *Visual Studio 2012* project as well as the necessary `SDL2` libraries and headers are included.
 The project should build right away for 32bit and 64bit targets without any additional configuration.
+TODO: check what is needed for OpenCL.

 ##### Mac OS X:
 An *Xcode* project for *Xcode* version 3.2 or later is included.
 The build will require the `SDL2` and `VVUVCKit` frameworks, in order to compile properly, just unzip the provided `./ext/portvideo/macosx/Frameworks.zip` into the directory `./ext/portvideo/macosx/`
+TODO: check what is needed for OpenCL.

 ##### Linux:
 Call make to build the application, the distribution also includes configurations for the creation of RPM packages, as well as a project file for the *Codeblocks IDE*.
-Make sure you have the `libSDL-2.0` and `libdc1394-2.0` (or later) as well as `libjpeg-turbo` libraries and headers installed.
+Make sure you have the `libSDL-2.0` and `libdc1394-2.0` (or later) as well as `libjpeg-turbo` libraries and headers installed. additional you need a working openCL device (GPU or CPU). for `*ubuntu` based systems you can install `opencl-header` and `ocl-icd-opencl-dev` packages. if make all gives you an error message saying saying 'cl.hpp' is missing than [donwload the official cl.hpp file from the khronos registry](https://www.khronos.org/registry/OpenCL/api/2.1/cl.hpp) and copy it to the other opencl headers in `/usr/include/CL`.

 ## License